 Selling photos or pictures online?

-To sell and provide private or public access tools to these galleries, there’s a new photography extension for the popular Woocommerce cart.
-It helps photographers display and sell their photos online, in a totally controlled manner, with a WordPress website branded to suit their purpose.
 WordPress + WooCommerce + Gallery tools allows easy sharing of activity, interacting and even extracting images from Facebook and other social media channels, to further boost traffic and online profiles.
 We also add in extra coding to auto-optimise all images for size and quality.

-If the WooCommerce photography add-on isn’t enough, there are dozens of other gallery add-ons.
+There are dozens of other gallery add-ons.
 Much depends upon what you think more important – Pretty visuals or conducting a sales transaction.
 Different visitors also have their own preferences in what they want from a site.

 Two options that work with WooCommerce cart are Envira gallery for existing sites and Photocrati that comes bundled with a theme.
 Both fulfil different needs and markets – The trick with all the dozens of theme/plugin options is getting the one that suits and have them setup correctly, which is where we can help.
 Give us a call and we’ll chat, then make a recommendation on what works best for you.